pokeclicker/pokeclicker-wiki/data/Dungeons/overview_description.md

 When a number of chests equal to a third of the dungeon's size rounded down are opened (for example, 2 chests in a 6x6 dungeon), all chest tiles are revealed.
 When a number of chests equal to half the dungeon's size rounded up are opened, the entire dungeon is revealed.
 However, each chest opened will also increase the HP of all encounters in the dungeon by 20%.

-### Dowsing Machine

-The [[Items/Dowsing Machine]] Battle Item gives a chance of multiplying loot from Dungeons while active.
-The bonus amount of items looted and chance of triggering depends on both the region of the dungeon and the tier of the looted item.
-Dowsing Machines are very inexpensive and should always be active while looting chests, if available.

 ### Tier

 Dungeon chest loot is classified as belonging to a specific Tier of loot in a Dungeon.
 The Tier of a loot-able item indicates the Rarity of obtaining that item from a Chest.